medi-torimorta/farmers-attributes/README.md

 **easy_harvest**
 Can be enabled for all players, ignoring their attribute values.
 Crops can be blacklisted.
+Whole-plant harvesting for kelp/sugarcane type plants can be disabled.

 **crouch_bonemeal_chance**
 The range and cooldown (in ticks, when holding crouch key) is configurable.